GCYZSL/O3-LLM-UNLEARNING/README.md

 to measure the similarity between input and unlearning data in **[On Large Language Model Continual Unlearning](https://openreview.net/forum?id=Essg9kb4yx)**.
 The paper is accepted to ICLR 2025.

-The code is developed based on [SOUL](https://github.com/OPTML-Group/SOUL) and [ScienceQA](https://github.com/lupantech/ScienceQA) project.
+Parts of our code are inspired by the implementations of [SOUL](https://github.com/OPTML-Group/SOUL) and [ScienceQA](https://github.com/lupantech/ScienceQA) project.
+We thank the authors of these repositories for their valuable work.

 <img src="Overview.png" width="800">